Week of

 Look

-to size, and compact with thick, green, fresh-looking scales.
+in relation to size, and compact with thick, green,

 Avoid: